Edit

 How can I try the cost calculator?

-We invite you to try out the new cost calculator and experience its benefits firsthand.
-Access the tool and start defining the scope of your protection needs to get started.
-To use the Defender for Cloud Cost Calculator, go to the Microsoft Defender for Cloud Settings and select the Cost Calculator button in the upper section.
+Try the new cost calculator and see its benefits.
+Access the tool and start defining the scope of your protection needs.
+To use the Defender for Cloud Cost Calculator, go to the Microsoft Defender for Cloud Environment settings and select the Cost Calculator button.